 So in Christ Jesus you are all children of God through faith, for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.
 Galatians 3:26-28

 Some theologians also believe that “Wisdom” (Hebrew: hokmah; Greek: sophia) is a feminine metaphor for God.
-Wisdom is one of God’s attributes and is an agency of God’s divine action in creation.
-Wisdom is sometimes personified as female, as is Folly (e.g. Proverbs 9:13ff).
-Wisdom’s female personification is particularly clear in Proverbs chapter 8 (cf Prov.
+Wisdom is one of God’s attributes and is an agency of his divine action in creation.
+Wisdom is sometimes personified as a woman, as is Folly (e.g., Proverbs 9:13ff).
+Wisdom’s female personification is particularly clear in Proverbs chapter 8 (cf. Prov.
 1:20-33; 9:1-6).
-Furthermore, Jesus is referred to as “the sophia of God” in 1 Corinthians 1:24 (cf 1 Cor 1:30).
+Also, Jesus is referred to as “the sophia of God” in 1 Corinthians 1:24 (cf. 1 Cor 1:30).
 However, wisdom is not a metaphor for God, because God is wise.
 Wisdom is one of God’s defining traits in the same way as love is one of God’s defining traits.
 Wisdom is not an image or simile that helps us to understand God; therefore I have not included wisdom as a metaphor for God.

 The Biblical names and titles of God: Yahweh, Elohim, Shaddai, Sabbaoth, Adonai and Kurios are grammatically masculine, which is the main reason the masculine pronoun is used.
 It would have been confusing if the Bible writers had switched between masculine and feminine forms of words such as Adonai and Kurios, especially as one of the characteristics of God is that he doesn’t change.

 Christians typically refer to the first person of the Trinity as “Father”, and yet the Scriptures which speak of God as being our Father are usually metaphorical in the Old Testament.
-The New Testament verses which refer to God as Father are fairly few (excepting the verses where Jesus speaks of God as being his Father.)
+The New Testament verses which refer to God as Father are fairly few (excepting the verses where Jesus speaks of God as being his, and our, Father.)

 The Chinese language has a special genderless pronoun used in reference to divinity.
 The Chinese character for “he” contains the character for “human” and so is unsuitable when referring to deity.

 The neuter, singular article, is frequently used with pneuma in the Greek.
-Any agreeing adjectives and participles, etc, are also neuter singular (e.g. Matt.10:20).
+Any agreeing adjectives and participles, etc, are also neuter singular in the Greek (e.g., Matt.10:20).

 Asherah shrines (wooden poles) and worship are mentioned forty-nine times in nine Old Testament books: Exodus, Deuteronomy, Judges, 1 and 2 Kings, 2 Chronicles, Isaiah, Jeremiah and Micah.
 Jeremiah refers to Asherah as the “Queen of Heaven”.